rug-compling/dact/manual/index.md

 > XPath sees them as strings.
 If you want to compare them, you may want
 > to convert them to numbers first using `number()`.
 For example:
 >
+>     //node[@cat="pp" and
->     //node[@cat="pp" and node[@rel="hd"]/number(@begin) > node[@rel="obj1"]/number(@begin)]
+>            node[@rel="hd"]/number(@begin) >
+>            node[@rel="obj1"]/number(@begin)
+>           ]

 > **Note**
 >
 > Please do note that Dact expects queries that return nodes.
 A
-> highlight query returning the value of an attribute wont highlight any
+> highlight query returning the value of an attribute will not highlight any
 > nodes.

 ### Exploring a corpus

-The left pane on the Tree tab shows a list of corpus entries, where each entry represents a parsed sentence containing at least one node that matched your filter query.
+The left pane on the Tree tab shows a list of corpus entries, where each entry represents a sentence containing at least one node that matched your filter query.

-After typing the query, press the *Enter* key, and Dact will start filtering the corpus.
-If you want to interrupt filtering, press the *Esc* key.
-You can also pick one of your previous queries form the history using the arrow on the right of the filter field.
+After typing a query, press the *Enter* key, and Dact will start listing entries which match the query.
+If you want to interrupt the query processing (e.g. because you have seen enough hits), simply press the *Esc* key.

+The query widget keeps track of your previous queries.
+You can pick one of your previous queries form the history using the arrow on the right of the filter field, and adapt the query if so desired.

 Using the *Next* and *Previous* arrows in the top left menu bar, you can walk through each found entry.
 Or you can use the *Ctrl+Down* and